-When You Apply: Upload a Scanned Copy of the Official Transcript to ApplyWeb
+When You Apply: Upload a Copy of the Official Transcript to ApplyWeb

-- All applicants must upload a scanned copy, front and back, of their official transcript/academic record issued by the Registrar or Records Office to the applicant, to ApplyWeb for each bachelor’s, master’s, professional, or doctoral degree earned or in progress.
-The scanned copy of the official transcript is used for initial review by the graduate program faculty.
+- All applicants must upload a copy, front and back, of their official transcript/academic record issued by the Registrar or Records Office to the applicant, to ApplyWeb for each bachelor’s, master’s, professional, or doctoral degree earned or in progress.
+The copy of the official transcript is used for initial review by the graduate program faculty.

 - A downloaded transcript from your school portal or system is an unofficial transcript and not acceptable for review.

 - If you are attending or have graduated from a Non-U.S. institution, review the Required Academic Credentials from Non-U.S. Institutions for requirements by country.

 - If you have community or junior college, non-degree, or study abroad coursework, indicate this information on page ten of the application under the “Additional Information” section.
 Do not submit any transcripts from a community or junior college, non-degree, or study abroad coursework to Rackham unless you attended a Non-U.S. institution.

 Once You Are Offered Admission: Submit the Official Transcript

 After an offer of admission is made, an official transcript sent directly from the registrar’s office must be submitted to Rackham.

 - Submit an official transcript/academic record, front and back, issued by the Registrar or Records Office for each bachelor’s, master’s, professional, or doctoral degree earned.
 Attachments from students are not official.